 Ju Ju be be right back

-Super versatile purchase combining the best of a diaper bag and a stylish backpack, lightweight and with many compartments.
+Super versatile purse, the Ju Ju be Right back combines the best of a diaper bag and a stylish backpack, lightweight and with many compartments.

 - Padded back panel with breathable mesh for added comfort, ergonomically curved and padded shoulder straps